Hurricane Ida, Europe floods made 2021 costly for disasters | Science-Environment

 Damage wrought by Hurricane Ida in the US state of Louisiana and the flash floods that hit Europe last summer helped make 2021 one of the most expensive years for natural disasters, reinsurance company Munich Re said Monday.

-The company's annual report put the overall economic losses from natural disasters worldwide last year at USD 280 billion, making it the fourth-costliest after 2011, the year a massive earthquake and tsunami struck Japan.
+The company's annual report put the overall economic losses from natural disasters worldwide last year at $280 billion, making it the fourth-costliest after 2011, the year a massive earthquake and tsunami struck Japan.

-Insured losses in 2021 amounted to USD 120 billion, the second-highest after 2017, when hurricanes Harvey, Irma and Maria hit the Americas, according to Munich Re.
+Insured losses in 2021 amounted to $120 billion, the second-highest after 2017, when hurricanes Harvey, Irma and Maria hit the Americas, according to Munich Re.

-More than a third of those insured losses last year were caused by Ida (USD 36 billion) and the floods in western Germany, Belgium and the Netherlands (USD 13 billion).
+More than a third of those insured losses last year were caused by Ida ($36 billion) and the July floods in Europe ($13 billion).

+Almost 10,000 died as a result of a natural disaster in 2021, comparable to the death toll in recent years, Munich Re said.

 The company warned that studies showed a link between global warming and natural disasters.